-The Foothills draw on a wide array of classic American musical styles and contemporary lyrical content in an effort to create a timeless musical statement that is also modern and relevant.
-Paul Hadfield’s songwriting and the group’s music regularly draws comparisons to notable Americana/Country singers like Jason Isbell, Sturgill Simpson, and Chris Stapleton, and like those artists, delicately attempts to balance artistic integrity and popular appeal.
+The Foothills are a Chattanooga based acoustic trio whose music blends a diverse range of Americana traditions - folk, country, blues, soul, and bluegrass - in an effort to create timeless musical statements that are also modern and relevant.
+The band regularly draws comparisons to musicians ranging from Jason Isbell to the Steel Drivers and the Avett Brothers…and like those artists, delicately attempts to balance artistic integrity and popular appeal.